Tony Hale is a documentary editor and filmmaker based in Brooklyn, NY.

-Tony Hale first discovered a joy for editing as a kid, with the simple act of recording and mixing sounds of his drum kit.
-He later rediscovered that passion in the craft of film editing (somewhat unexpectedly) while pursuing a mathematics degree at Boston College.
-Now, having worked as a documentary film editor since 2005, he continues to enjoy the transformative process of editing as a way to help bring non-fiction stories to life.
+As a kid, Tony discovered a joy for editing while making music by recording percussion and mixing it with found sounds.
+Years later, while pursuing a Mathematics degree at Boston College and working at a media lab at Harvard University, he rediscovered that passion in film editing.
+Now, having worked as a documentary film editor since 2005, he continues to enjoy exploring the transformative process of editing as a way to bring the power of non-fiction stories to life.

 Resume :: available upon request